-In addition, the measure will implement special activities to enhance the labour market integration of women, the young people, the elderly people, ethnic communities, the long-term unemployed and unemployed within geographical areas experiencing low economic development.
+In addition, the measure will implement special activities to enhance the labour market integration of women, the young people, the elder people, ethnic communities, the long-term unemployed (over 4 years) and unemployed within geographical areas experiencing low economic development.

-Further, the priority will pay special attention to pursuit a decrease in the number of persons engaged in the grey economy and thus contribute to the level of formal employment and the overall economic development of the Republic of Macedonia.
+Further, the priority will pay special attention to pursuit a decrease the number of persons engaged in the grey economy and thus contribute to the level of formal employment and the overall economic development of the Republic of Macedonia.